Do you have Boston travel plans and need to know what to pack?

 When in doubt, pack black.

 How?
-Once you arrive at Logan Airport, you have basically 3 choices for getting to your hotel in Downtown Boston, Back Bay, or another part of central Boston: you can take a cab (about $30-$40, depending on traffic), a water taxi ($12 each way, or $20 round trip), or the T, Boston's subway (about $2 each way).
+Once you arrive at Logan Airport, you have basically 5 choices for getting to your hotel in Downtown Boston, Back Bay, or another part of central Boston:

 So why does packing light matter?

-Although a cab will deliver you straight to your hotel door, taking a water taxi or the T means you'll need to get your luggage to your hotel.
+Although a cab or Uber will deliver you straight to your hotel door, taking a water taxi or the T means you'll need to walk from the pier or the station to your hotel.
 Even though Boston is compact, you'll be much happier doing this if you have only one non-enormous bag - and make sure it has wheels!

 Final tip: A 4-wheel spinner bag will be your best bet for cobblestone surfaces.